 Eyelashes are all the rage these days.
 There are salons dedicated to giving us long, full and dark lashes that rival Kim Kardashian.
 There is a prescription medication, Latisse, that also makes lashes darker, longer and fuller – though not as quickly or to the dramatic degree as extensions.

 Similar to many of my posts, this post was inspired by personal experience.
 As a long term (though I admit intermittent) user of Latisse I decided to try extensions over the holidays.
 Like most people, I don’t always use my products as directed and the Latisse only works when you use it.
 So I decided to see what the extension rage is all about.

 After a month I would say that eyelash extensions belong in the same category as hair extensions and shellac nails.
 They provide a look that is unattainable through nature, but they damage your real lashes/hair/nails.

-Cons: Expensive (at least $100-200) damaging to your lashes, allergies and irritation to the glue, painful amd irritating when they get wet, very high maintenance ( fills needed ever 2-4 weeks)
+CON: Expensive (at least $100-200), damaging to your lashes, allergies and irritation to the glue, painful and irritating when they get wet, and very high maintenance (fills needed ever 2-4 weeks).

-Pros: Home application, simple and quick, doesn’t damage your lashes
+PRO: Home application, simple and quick, and doesn’t damage your lashes.

-Cons: Expensive ($120-200 for a 3-4 month supply), prescription only, irritation or allergy (less common than with extensions), works slowly, pigmentation of the lash lone or eye (this is rare)
+CON: Expensive ($120-200 for a 3-4 month supply), prescription only, irritation or allergy (less common than with extensions), works slowly, pigmentation of the lash alone or the eye (this is rare).

 Bottom line: Latisse hands down.
 I am back on Latisse and recommend this for eyelash plumping, or a tube of Maybelline.